 Deleting retention labels

-However, it can take up to two days for content explorer to show the items that are labeled.
+You can delete a retention label that marks items as records only if the label isn't applied to items.
+If the label has been applied to items, the deletion fails and you see a link to content explorer to identify the labeled items.
+It can take up to two days for content explorer to show the items that are labeled.
 In this scenario, the retention label might be deleted without showing you the link to content explorer.

 Locking the policy to prevent changes